ck-zhang/px/docs/design/content-addressable-store.md

      * store as `objects/<prefix>/<pkg_build_oid>` via atomic rename,
      * record metadata in `objects`.

-6. Return `pkg_build_oid`.
+7. Return `pkg_build_oid`.

-All per‑env site‑packages are built **once** per `(source, runtime, options)` at the CAS level.
+All per‑env site‑packages are built **once** per `(source_oid, runtime_abi, builder_id, build_options_hash)` at the CAS level.
 In races, multiple processes may build, but only one result wins; others observe the existing object and discard their temp builds.

+Builds never run directly on the host OS; they always run inside a px-managed builder environment. `[tool.px.sandbox]` does **not** affect which builder is chosen or how `pkg-build` objects are produced.

 #### 13.6.3 `cas.ensure_profile(L/WL, runtime)`